tahmee/DEC_Launchpad/DE_Fundamentals/solution.md

 ### 7. DataOps
 * The pipeline will run on a cloud-based infrastructure to leverage managed services, ensure scalability, flexibility, global accessibility, reliability and cost efficiency.
+* **Production Deployment:**
+   * Version control will be used to manage code (tracking any changes, etc.)
+   * All pipeline scripts will be tested and automated.
+   * Implement CI/CD to manage the pipeline, including building, testing, and deployment.
+   * The pipeline will be deployed once all tests have been passed.

+### Assumptions
+* The data source for social media includes posts, mentions, and DMs from platforms limited to X (fka Twitter), Instagram, and Facebook.
+The website forms are assumed to be collected from the company's website.
+* It's assumed that the raw data is "messy," containing duplicates, missing values, and inconsistent formatting.
+* Given the nature of the data (complaints), it needs to be made available promptly so that action can be taken.
+* The data collected from customers is assumed to include user data such as name, phone number, location, date of complaint, and the complaint itself.
+* Call center log files are assumed to be generated from calls that have already been attended to, hence not being an urgent source of data.
+The logs are also considered to come in a structured CSV format.